 His eyes are gentle as he pulls her closer.
 "A baby.
 I'm still in shock."
 He touches her hair.
 "Bruce didn't seem to be."

 "Well, he guessed before we could tell him.
 A master of observation."
 The man misses nothing; she knows that from experience.

 "You and he still..."
 He looks away, as if he's unsure where he was going with his words.

 She decides not to help him.

 "Diana.
 I know that I'm not the easiest man to live with."
 He sounds sincere.
 As if he means it.
 But it's wrong.
 It's not true.
-He is the easiest man to live with.
+He's the easiest man to live with.
 As long as she doesn't mind sharing him with a dead woman who won't let go.
 Who might never let go.

 It will have to be enough.

-"You have never looked more beautiful, Diana," he says, surprising her.
+"You've never looked more beautiful, Diana," he says, surprising her.